NSHipster/articles/README.md

 # NSHipster

-[NSHipster](http://nshipster.com) is a journal of the overlooked bits in Objective-C and Cocoa.
+[NSHipster](http://nshipster.com) is a journal of the overlooked bits in Swift, Objective-C and Cocoa.
 Updated weekly.

 **What This Repository Is For**